panther-labs/pypanther-starter-kit/README.md

 Before you begin, make sure you have the following installed:

 - **Brew**: Install [Homebrew](https://brew.sh/) if you are on macOS.
-- **Git**: Ensure that Git is installed on your system.
-You can verify the installation by running the following command:
+- **Git**: Validate Git is installed by running the following command:
     ```bash
     git --version
     ```